Externship Descriptions

 Sponsor Provided Description: IRC is the largest refugee resettlement agency in the world working in 40 countries, directly helping over 30 million refugees to find home, schools, employments, jobs and communities around the world.
 Founded in 1933 by Albert Einstein and his fellow scientists, IRC today is a $978 million/year nonprofit organization (all from donations) with 26 offices in the U.S. “”IRC Seattle”” is one of the fastest growing offices among IRC’s U.S. locations.
 For details on IRC’s scope and background, see its annual report of 2021 here: https://www.rescue.org/sites/default/files/2022-11/IPP2205_2021%20Annual%20Report.pdf

 IRC is a partner of The Global Crises Action group of Yale International Alliance (YIA).
 YIA-IRC partnership has established a virtual refugee service hub (e-commerce portal) in Seattle to provide goods for incoming refugees during their settlement.
 I (Kyle Wang) in addition to leading YIA, am also the head of YIA’s Global Crisis Action group working directly with IRC-Seattle’s team (over 150 FTEs) in various functions and programs.
+Experience and learning at IRC program in Seattle:

 —Gain the inside story of world’s refugee situation, today there’re 110 million refugees and estimated to grow to 1 billion in our lifetime, creating unavoidable and massive humanitarian crisis for the world.